Kur1su0/software_analysis_final_proj/README.md

 ## how to run
 1. generate audio: generate injected audio to out directory(folder).
-This process requires CPU with CUDA cores, ortherwise the process will be painful.
+This process requires GPU with CUDA cores, ortherwise the process will be painful.
 We also provide the pre-generate audio (out_speech, out_nonspeech) to be used for skipping this stage

 		sh gen_audio.sh